Getting a substring from a given string is called String slicing in Python. A simple way to do this is to use the simple slicing operator.

 Example String slicing in Python

-Simple example code demonstrates string slicing.
+A simple example code demonstrates string slicing.

 Using slice() Constructor